 Photo not found

-Norfolk Island is a pristine island, populated mostly by the descendants of the "Bounty" mutineers who left the Pitcairn Islands for more space, provides the opportunity for visitors to unwind.
+Norfolk Island is a pristine island, populated by not only the descendants of the "Bounty" mutineers who left the Pitcairn Islands for more space, as well as Australians (35%) and New Zealanders (30%) and is a great destination for visitors to unwind.

 Although getting to Norfolk Island is not cheap, expenses on the island are minimal and visitors to Norfolk Island will enjoy a tranquillity and peace that only this level of isolation can provide.
 Activities on the island include bush walking, mountain biking, golf, scuba diving and low-tax shopping.

 On 8 June 1856, the next settlement began on Norfolk Island.
 These were the descendants of Tahitians and the Bounty mutineers, resettled from the Pitcairn Islands, which had become too small for their growing population.
 The British government had permitted the transfer of the Pitcairners to Norfolk, which was thus established as a colony separate from New South Wales but under the administration of that colony's governor.
-They left Pitcairn Islands on 3 May 1856 and arrived with 194 persons on 8 June.
+They left Pitcairn Islands on 3 May 1856 and arrived with 194 persons on 8 June, and were given land grants representing about a third of the land avialable on the Island at the time.
 Although some families decided to return to Pitcairn in 1858 and 1863, the island's population continued to slowly grow as the island accepted settlers, often arriving with whaling fleets.
 After the creation of the Commonwealth of Australia in 1901, Norfolk Island was placed under the authority of the new Commonwealth government to be administered as an external territory.
 During World War II, the island became a key airbase and refuelling depot between Australia and New Zealand, and New Zealand and the Solomon Islands.
 In the late 1960's a mini-invasion by British ex-pats followed after the island was featured on a BBC television documentary presented by Alan Whicker.
 Fifty families decided to emigrate from the United Kingdom to Norfolk Island as a result of the programme.
 In 1979, Norfolk was granted limited self-government by Australia, under which the island elects a government that runs most of the island's affairs.
 As such, residents of Norfolk Island are not represented in the Commonwealth Parliament of Australia, making them the only group of residents of an Australian state or territory not represented there.
-In 2006, a formal review process took place, in which the Australian Government considered revising this model of government.
-The review was completed on 20 December 2006, when it was decided that there would be no changes in the governance of Norfolk Island.

 Norfolk Island is located 1610 kilometres northeast of Sydney, Australia and 1,063 kilometres north-west of Auckland, New Zealand.
 It is a 8 by 5 kilometre volcanic outcrop totalling roughly 3,855 hectares.
 Two smaller uninhabited islands, Nepean and Phillip, lie to the south at a distance of 1 kilometre and 6 kilometres respectively.
 The island's highest point is Mount Bates (319 metres above sea level), located in the northwest quadrant of the island.
 The majority of the terrain is suitable for farming and other agricultural uses.
 Phillip Island, the second largest island of the territory, is located seven kilometres south of the main island.
 The coastline of Norfolk Island consists, to varying degrees, of cliff faces.
 A downward slope exists towards Slaughter Bay and Emily Bay, the site of the original colonial settlement of Kingston.
 There are no safe harbour facilities on Norfolk Island, with loading jetties existing at Kingston and Cascade Bay.
 All goods not domestically produced are brought in by ship, usually to Cascade Bay.
 Emily Bay, protected from the Pacific Ocean by a small coral reef, is the only safe area for recreational swimming, although surfing waves can be found at Anson and Ball Bays.
 The area surrounding Mount Bates is preserved as the Norfolk Island National Park.
 The park, covering around 10% of the land of the island, contains remnants of the forests which originally covered the island, including stands of subtropical rainforest.
 The park also includes the two smaller islands to the south of Norfolk Island, Nepean Island and Phillip Island.
 The vegetation of Phillip Island was devastated due to the introduction during the penal era of pest animals such as pigs and rabbits, giving it a red-brown colour as viewed from Norfolk; however, pest control and remediation work by park staff has recently brought some improvement to the Phillip Island environment.